 The overt division held the largest body armor market share in 2018 and is expected to be the dominant market by 2025.
-These are worn beneath normal clothes, and are heavier as well as bulkier since they consist of different layers of Kevlar material.
+These are worn beneath normal clothes and are heavier as well as bulkier since they consist of different layers of Kevlar material.
 Kevlar provides overt body armors the ability to provide maximum protection against heavy gunfire and large blades/spikes.

 Covert type is projected to register the fastest growth from 2019 to 2025.
-Covert armor is more comfortable to wear and is suitable for security staff and VIP who do not showcase the armor.
+Covert armor is more comfortable to wear and is suitable for security staff and VIPs who do not showcase the armor.

-Defense held the largest revenue share in 2018.
+The defense held the largest revenue share in 2018.
 The requirement for defense suits with better stab and ballistic resistance for army officers is the major driver of the growth of the segment.

-Defense agencies in countries like Canada, France, and U.S., are aiming at augmenting personal protection for army troops and soldiers in the near future.
-These economies focus at possessing advanced protective headgears and superior body armors.
+Defense agencies in countries like Canada, France, and the U.S., are aiming at augmenting personal protection for army troops and soldiers in the near future.
+These economies focus on possessing advanced protective headgears and superior body armors.
 Moreover, civilian segment application is expected to potentially grow in the near future due to an increase in cases of robberies, burglaries, and home invasions thus, bolstering the demand for armors among the public.

 North America held the largest market in 2018.
-Government military operations like the Soldier Protection System-Torso and Extremity Protection (SPS-TEP) for offering full -body armors to soldiers are expected to accelerate the market growth in the region.
+Government military operations like the Soldier Protection System-Torso and Extremity Protection (SPS-TEP) for offering full-body armors to soldiers are expected to accelerate the market growth in the region.
 Moreover, the increased military expenditure in countries like Canada and U.S. has provided a boost to regional market growth.

-Asia Pacific is witnessed as the potential growth market over the years due to the increasing border and warfare disputes in countries like China, South Korea, and India.
+The Asia Pacific is witnessed as the potential growth market over the years due to the increasing border and warfare disputes in countries like China, South Korea, and India.
 Rising government spending on the defense sector for arms and protection equipment is also expected to have a favorable impact on the market.